Jamiller137/nominatim_apptainer/slides/slides.md

 # Offline Container Build Strategy:

-## Problem:
+## Problems:

-Building containers offline (Argon) requires all dependencies be pre-downloaded and no elevated priviledges.
+1. Building containers offline (Argon) requires all dependencies be pre-downloaded
-    - APT Packages
-    - Python wheels
+    - Base Ubuntu Image, APT Packages, Python wheels (for geocoding scripts)
-    - Base Docker images
+2. Argon automatically makes 'mounted' directories a symlink
+    - To fix this for our build we need to `export HOME=$(realpath "$HOME")`
+3. Caching: Argon typically has to compile code or download it itself.
+4. User switching won't work
+    - `su`, `runuser`, `chown`, etc. are faked through namespace mapping but it seems that PostgreSQL in the container can see through this.
 ---

 ## Solution: Two Stage Build